-The table below sets out the effect on profit or loss and equity due to reasonable possible weakening / strengthening.
+The table below sets out the effect on profit or loss and equity due to reasonable possible weakening/strengthening.

-(Rs. in lakhs)
+Particulars As at As at

-Particulars As at 31st March, 2022 As at 315 March, 2021
+Tarnesiais 31 st March, 2023 31 st March, 2022

 Effect on profit and loss

-5% increase in the prices 349.84 546.15
+5% increase in the prices 627.09 349.84

-5% decrease in the prices (349.84) (546.15)
+5% decrease in the prices (627.09) (349.84)

 Effect on other comprehensive income

-5% increase in the prices 8,605.08 4,420.71
+5% increase in the prices 5,809.32 8,605.08

-5% decrease in the prices (8,605.08) (4,420.71)
+5% decrease in the prices (5,809.32) (8,605.08)

-31.04 Foreign Currency Risk
+41.04 Foreign Currency Risk

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-Company has long term investment, loans given and other receivables in/from foreign wholly owned subsidiary company.
+The Company has long term investment, loans given and other receivables in/from foreign wholly owned subsidiary company.
 Therefore, Company's exposure to foreign currency risk is limited.

-Note 42 : Capital Management
+Note 42: Capital Management

-The Company is registered as a Systemically Important - Non- Deposit Taking - Non-Banking Financial (NBFC-ND-SI) with Reserve Bank of India (RBI).
+The Company is registered as a Systemically Important - Non- Deposit Taking - Non-Banking Financial company (NBFC-ND-SI) with Reserve Bank of India (RBI).
 Equity share capital and other equity are considered for the purpose of Company's capital management.
 The Company manages its capital in a manner which enables it to safeguard its ability to continue as a going concern and to optimise returns to the Shareholders.
 The capital structure of the Company is based on management's judgement of its strategic and day-to-day needs with a focus on total equity so as to maintain investor, creditors and market confidence.
 The funding requirements are met through operating cash flows and other equity.
-The management monitors the return on capital and the board of directors monitors the level of dividends paid to shareholders of the Company.
+The management monitors the return on capital and the Board of Directors monitors the level of dividends paid to shareholders of the Company.
 The Company may take appropriate steps in order to maintain, or if necessary adjust, its capital structure.

-Note 43 : Following are the additional disclosures required as per Schedule III to the Companies Act, 2013 vide Notification dated March 24, 2021;
+Note 43 : Following are the additional disclosures required as per Schedule III to the Companies Act, 2013 vide Notification dated March 24, 2021